 How to Make Upcycled Valentine’s Day Art

 - Wicker Chargers (you can find these at any thrift store)

 - Cardstock (I picked up a pad of Valentine’s Day cardstock paper from Target’s Dollar Spot)

 - Mod Podge

 Clean the wicker chargers really well.
 After sitting in a thrift store they can get a little dusty/dirty and you don’t want that in your paint!
-I dry brushed mine with a soft bristled brush first and then cleaned with a slightly damp rag.
+I dry-brushed mine with a soft-bristled brush first and then cleaned it with a slightly damp rag.

-Once the glitter is on and dry, add the cut outs.
-Figure out the placement first, then apply a layer of Mod Podge onto the back of the cut outs.
-Place them where you want on the wicker charger and press firmly, holding for about a minute.
+Once the glitter is on and dry, add the cutouts.
+Figure out the placement first, then apply a layer of Mod Podge onto the back of the cutouts.
+Place them where you want on the upcycled Valentine’s Day Art and press down firmly, holding for about a minute.
 This will make sure the Mod Podge grabs the charger and keeps the paper in place.
 It may be necessary to add more Mod Podge in areas where the paper doesn’t stick to the charger.

 I love how these turned out.
 Decorating for Valentine’s Day isn’t a big thing for me, but putting out a few little things here and there is just fine.
 The best part is that it didn’t cost much at all!
-The paper came from Target’s Dollar Spot, the paint, glitter and Mod Podge I already had, and the wicker chargers were $0.50 each.
-So for less than $5 I have some custom Valentine’s Day art to display on my mantel.
+The paper came from Target’s Dollar Spot, the paint, glitter, and Mod Podge I already had, and the wicker chargers were $0.50 each.
+So for less than $5, I have some custom upcycled Valentine’s Day art to display on my mantel.
 Perfection.